ewaugh13/DesignConstraintPrototype/README.md

-# Prototype made for Android devices developed in Unity3D.
+# Prototype made for Android devices
+Developed in Unity3D.